kegdev/BRD_QuickAddCart/README.md

     ]
 }
 ```
-Run `composer require kegdev/brd_quickaddcart:master` in your terminal while in the webroot.
+Run `composer update` or `composer require kegdev/brd_quickaddcart:dev-master` in your terminal while in the webroot.

 ## ToDo Items
 * Add some `less` files to enable modularization of color schemes across website views.